tianrui-zhao/tianrui-zhao.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2024-12-16
 venue: 'Economic Theory and Business Management'
 paperurl: 'http://jjll.ruc.edu.cn/EN/Y2024/V44/I12/111'
 citation: 'Lei, Ming, Zhao, Tianrui, and Deng, Hongtu.
 2024.
 Keju System, Local Elites, and the Evolution of Traditional Society: Evidence from Song-Yuan China [Keju Zhidu, Difang Shishen, yu Chuantong Shehui de Yanbian: Song-Yuan Zhongguo de Zhengju].
-Economic Theory and Business Management [Jingji Lilun yu Jingying Guanli], Vol. 6. page 111-128'
+Economic Theory and Business Management [Jingji Lilun yu Jingying Guanli], Vol. 6.
+111-128'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.